jrjhealey/thesis/NOTES.md

   - Triangular ggtern-like graph?
  - Use of inner sheath proteins for phylogenetics may not be valid, if they transpire to be specialised basplate adapter proteins etc. They may not be fulfilling the role suspected.
 - predict the length of each PVC operon based on tape measure protein and the linear R2=0.92 relationship for the lolz.
+  - Compare this to a couple of micrographs measured by ImageJ (if time)
 - VgrG most resembles a simplified structure from E coli c3393 type 6, rather than T4 etc.
 - Tape measure protein models are junk, but possibly highly coiled?
 Would fit with what little is known about them.
 - Discuss the PVC7-SIR2 homology and general likelihood of enzymes being present in the structural region of the PVCs.